YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates that there is a discrepancy between the journal file updates and the database updates.
 The system is not updating journal files.

 Action: Review the accompanying message(s) and take appropriate action.
 After the cause is resolved, to reestablish durability, perform a MUPIP BACKUP that turns journaling back on.
-Once the system is backup and running, contact your YottaDB support channel with operator log information and any additional information that you feel is relevant for further diagnosis.
+Once the system is up and running, contact your YottaDB support channel with operator log information and any additional information that you feel is relevant for further diagnosis.

 ----------------------
 JNLCREATE